 Use the whisk to mix up the contents of the chocolate pudding right before layering, as a thin film can form at the top as the pudding mixture cools.

 If using ground flaxseed (optional), sprinkle half to one teaspoon of ground flaxseed evenly over the first chia layer in each glass, before continuing with the layering.

 Add less maple syrup if you would like a more bitter chocolate pudding flavor.
 You can also stir in ¼ teaspoon of instant ground coffee into the chocolate pudding mixture as it is heating up on the stove for the additional hint of an ‘expresso coffee’ kick (when making this recipe for adults) if you like!

-If you try out this recipe, do give feedback here and tag me on Instagram @dietitian_mom so I can see your lovely desserts!
+If you try out this recipe, do give feedback here and share a picture if you like so I can see your lovely creations!